Smite (video game)

-Smite is a 2014 free-to-play, third-person multiplayer online battle arena (MOBA) video game developed and published by Hi-Rez Studios for Microsoft Windows, Xbox One, PlayStation 4, and Nintendo Switch, and Amazon Luna.
+Smite is a 2014 free-to-play third-person multiplayer online battle arena (MOBA) video game developed and published by Hi-Rez Studios for Microsoft Windows, Xbox One, PlayStation 4, Nintendo Switch, and Amazon Luna.
 In Smite, players control a god, goddess or other mythological figure and take part in team-based combat, using their abilities and tactics against other player-controlled gods and non-player-controlled minions.
+In most gamemodes, victory is achieved by slaying the opposing team's titan before losing their own.

-The game has multiple player versus player (PVP) modes, many playable characters, and has a successful esports scene with multiple tournaments, including the annual million-dollar Smite World Championship.
+The game has multiple player versus player (PVP) modes, 130 playable gods, and has a successful esports scene with multiple tournaments, including the annual million-dollar Smite World Championship.
+As of 2020, Smite has attracted a total of 40 million players.
+A sequel, Smite 2, was first announced in January 2024, and entered Open Beta in January 2025.

 Gameplay

 Smite features many different game modes with the largest being Conquest.
 Players can choose between Training (vs AI), Custom, Co-Op (with clan/friends), Normal and Ranked play styles.
 From there, they can choose between a variety of standard game modes.
 Special event games with unique rules like unlimited gold are also often introduced.